RedHeadphone/react-json-grid/README.md

 </p>

-The library react-json-grid provides the React component JSONGrid, which is a user-friendly and versatile tool that enables you to effortlessly transform nested JSON objects or arrays into visually appealing grid tables.
-Whether you're working on a data visualization project or simply need to present complex JSON data in an organized manner, this component has got you covered.
+The library react-json-grid provides the React component JSONGrid, which is a user-friendly and versatile tool that enables you to effortlessly transform nested JSON objects or arrays into structured nested grid tables.
+This component has got you covered when dealing with big and complex JSON data, allowing you to display it in an organized manner.

 ## Features

-- **Ease of Integration**: Seamlessly incorporate the component into your React applications without any hassle.
+- **Ease of Integration**: Seamlessly incorporate the component into your React applications without any hassle and no dependencies.
-- **Nested JSON Support**: Handle deeply nested JSON structures with ease, creating structured grid tables.
+- **Nested JSON Support**: Handle deeply nested JSON structures with ease, creating nested structured grid tables that are collapsible and expandible.
-- **Highlight Magic**: Select and highlight specific cells, rows, or columns in the grid tables for better data exploration.
+- **Highlight Magic**: Select and highlight specific cells, rows, or columns in the grid tables to enhance the user interface and facilitate interaction.
 <!-- - **Customizable Styling**: Tailor the appearance of the grid to match your application's design using custom CSS. -->

 ## Install

-Run either one in your React directory:
+Run either one in your React project directory:
 ```bash
 npm install @redheadphone/react-json-grid
 ```